mohammed-qutubuddin/easy-maintenance-timer/readme.txt

 === Easy Maintenance Mode with Countdown ===
 Contributors: Mohammed Qutubuddin Nasir
-Tags: maintenance mode, countdown, coming soon, under construction, admin, easy, simple Requires at least: 5.0
+Tags: maintenance mode, countdown, coming soon, under construction, easy Requires at least: 5.0
-Tested up to: 6.8.2
+Tested up to: 6.8
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+Easily enable maintenance mode on your site with a customizable countdown timer, logo and message.

 == Description ==
 A super simple WordPress plugin puts your website into maintenance or under construction mode - along with displaying a countdown timer.
 It's possible to set your maintenance message, logo and end date/time from the plugin's settings page.
 No bloat, no confusion - Surf One Click Me On/Off!